 We understand that some owners want their vehicles to come with their unique look to them.
 This lets the owner know that their car is theirs and lets it stand out in a sea of otherwise similar cars.
 The customization of your vehicle can range from aftermarket wheels, performance-enhancing parts, and additional equipment to make driving easier or safer.
 Oh, and adding a few stickers won’t hurt, right?

-Let’s be honest here, stickers and decals, when done right, can add some visual flair and sense of completeness to car nuts and automobile aficionados.
-When we mean done right, we mean that the decal or sticker pertains to that car’s manufacturer, tuning house, or the part actually exists in the car’s specifications.
+With the topic of stickers in mind, when done right, can add some visual flair and a sense of completeness to car nuts and automobile aficionados.
+When we mean done right, we mean that the decal or sticker pertains to that car’s manufacturer, tuning house, or the part that exists in the car’s specifications.
 And no, stickers don’t add horsepower, no matter what they say.
 So let’s dive into it, shall we?
 Here is our guide to the stickers and decals that you can put on your vehicle to gain a bit of proper street cred.

 STI - Subaru

 The three lettered pink badge that you found on Subarus meant business, and the sticker and badging is only given to vehicles worthy of it, embodying the performance that Subaru Tecnica International (STI) is known for.
 Founded in 1988 by Fuji Heavy Industries, the company that creates Subaru automobiles, STI handles all motorsport activities and performance vehicles of Subaru, slapping their seal of approval to rally-bred machines where 300 horsepower and all-wheel drive is the norm.
 A Subaru with an STI badge is a force to be reckoned with on and off the road.